TizianoCoroneo/Deeplink/README.md

 <a href="https://github.com/TizianoCoroneo/Deeplink/actions?query=workflow%3ATest"><img alt="GitHub Actions status" src="https://github.com/TizianoCoroneo/Deeplink/workflows/Test/badge.svg?branch=main&event=push"></a> <img src="https://img.shields.io/badge/Swift-5.3-orange.svg" /> <a href="https://swift.org/package-manager"><img src="https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=flat" alt="Swift Package Manager" /></a> <a href="https://twitter.com/TizianoCoroneo"><img src="https://img.shields.io/badge/contact-@TizianoCoroneo-blue.svg?style=flat" alt="Twitter: @TizianoCoroneo" /></a>

+## Why are the tests failing?

+The main branch is using Swift 5.4 to fix a warning, which requires Xcode 12.5, which requires macOS 11 Big Sur.
+[GitHub actions do not support Big Sur and Xcode 12.5 yet](https://github.com/actions/virtual-environments/issues/2486).
+Use version `0.1.0` if you want a Swift 5.3 version that passes the tests.

 ## [What is deeplinking?](https://branch.io/what-is-deep-linking/)

 Mobile app's deep links (also known simply as “deep links”) are URLs that point to content inside an app.
 If you want to share a pair of shoes from Amazon with a friend, you can send a deep link that brings your friend directly to those shoes in the Amazon app.
 Without a deep link, your friend would have to find the Amazon app on the App Store or Play Store, open the app to the homepage, locate the Search function, and then try to find the same pair of shoes you found.